gsklee/zero-to-shero/1-Into-Programming/Day-1.md

 # Day 1

 ## Joining GitHub
 [GitHub](https://github.com/) is like Google Docs for code.
-Let's create a GutHub account.
+Let's create a GitHub account.

 ## Reading
 * You Don't Know JS: Up & Going